Mrigna01/DUOL-research/DUOL-research/lab10.md

 ## Fresh-eyes review

-**Suggested judgment to challenge:** Why does revenue growth decline from the 2027 judgment case to 10% by 2030?
+**Question** Why does revenue growth decline from the 2027 judgment case to 10% by 2030?

-**Draft answer:** The path reflects a high-growth subscription company gradually approaching a more mature scale while retaining a premium product and paid-subscriber opportunity.
+**answer:** The path reflects a high-growth subscription company gradually approaching a more mature scale while retaining a premium product and paid-subscriber opportunity.
 I would change it if new filings showed sustained acceleration or deceleration in paid subscribers, bookings, or management's long-run outlook.